How do you encourage guests to book directly? You can offer all the discounts and give away free nights, but what they are looking for are the perks.

-Free gym access is, of course, a real pull, but fitness classes combined with the experience factor is becoming indispensable to many travellers.
-(Note: If you don’t have a gym on site, reach out to a local fitness facility and see if you could work out a really good rate).
+Free gym access is a real pull, but fitness classes combined with the experience factor is becoming indispensable to many travellers.
+(Note: If you don’t have a gym on-site, reach out to a local fitness facility and see if you could work out a really good rate).

 G: Gift voucher